International Human Toponome Project, ToposNomos Ltd. Germany

 Keynote: J Neurol Neurophysiol

-Walter Schubert is the Director of the International Human Toponome Project, Munich, Germany.
-Based on observations on the island of KOS, Greece, in 1987, he formulated the sun light hypothesis and derived MUSIC robotics for simultaneous imaging of millions of molecular signals in one and the same sample, e.g. in diseased tissues of ALS: the imaging cycler technology applying millions of quasi channels.
-He is Emeritus Professor for Toponomics of the International Faculty, CAS-MPI partner Institute for Computational Biology, Shanghai, China.
-He has received many national and international awards and honors.
-He has 150 publications, and holds over 80 technology and therapy patents.
+Walter Schubert is Director of the International Human Toponome Project, Munich, Germany.
+Based on observations on the island of KOS, Greece, in 1987 he formulated the sun light hypothesis, and derived Imaging cycler robotics for simultaneous imaging of millions of molecular signals in one and the same sample, e.g. in diseased tissues of ALS: the technology applying millions of quasi channels to reveal the toponome.
+He is an Emeritus Professor for toponomics of the International Faculty, CASMPI Partner Institute for Computational Biology, Shanghai, China, and HD in Germany.
+He has received many national and international awards, honors and has 150 publications, and holds many technology and therapy patents.